A Difference a Literature Review Makes

 In other words, what the literature brings into focus are the ways in which medical appointments are not just for diagnosis, treatment selection, and monitoring, but are also linchpins for keeping patients engaged and on track with their care – specifically, by providing opportunities to boost patient motivation through feedback and encouragement, to discuss the patient’s functional and emotional treatment barriers, to make the patient a partner in decision-making, and to help the patient feel cared for and understood.
 These features of the HCP-patient dialog turn out to have clear positive effects on medication adherence [92,96], and they get reflected in patients’ perceptions and feelings of trust and satisfaction that predict higher rates of adherence and care retention in their own right [89-91,93-99].

 Yet, they also turn out to be fragile, being open to disruption by quirks in the HCP and patient’s own interpersonal interaction styles (e.g., the HCP's use of eye gaze) [100] and by such subtle, transient events as the failure of one party to say or do something that would trigger the other to take a key action (e.g., the patient failing to proactively vocalize their concerns and opinions, which would otherwise nudge the HCP to increase their information-sharing, encouragement, and partnership-building) [98,101,102].
-The same literature helps us to understand how these tripwires could be particularly problematic for people with HIV who, depending on their demographic and psychosocial profile, may be predisposed to having a passive conversational style with physicians [98,101,103] or be subject to differential treatment simply because of the way the HCP thinks and feels about patients from minority or low socioeconomic backgrounds [98,101,103,104].
+The same literature helps us to understand how these tripwires could be particularly problematic for people with HIV who, depending on their demographic and psychosocial profile, may be predisposed to avoiding a direct conversational style with physicians [98,101,103] or be subject to differential treatment simply because of the way the HCP thinks and feels about patients from minority or low socioeconomic backgrounds [98,101,103,104].
 When the exchange falters, it can leave the patient feeling rushed, confused, and excluded from treatment decision-making [103], which can become a recipe for patient dissatisfaction and disengagement.
 And when it triggers a perception of being discriminated against – a not-uncommon experience in HIV [43,105] – it can put adherence and care retention at risk by elevating the odds of depression and internalized stigma [27,34,106], and by interfering with the patient's ability to establish a rapport with future HCPs that involves the requisite positivity and warmth [107].

-These data may not speak directly to telehealth on their own, but they do create the context for understanding why some of the technology’s potential impacts on the quality of the doctor-patient encounter – disruptions from cognitive overload, heightened interpersonal concerns, and opportunities for misperception owing to the medium itself – may need to be taken quite seriously in HIV, if not as an immediate action item, then at least as something to verify and size with additional research before being tabled for further consideration.
-That's no small thing when we consider how the patient self-report studies can often encourage treating this particular issue as if it were something that's merely "mentioned in passing", making issues of access, usability, and “tech literacy” seem more important simply because they are the ones that are the easiest and more likely for respondents and researchers alike to talk about in depth.
-Together, the review gives us a more sophisticated way to unpack this issue and weigh it against the broader pros and cons that the review works to surface, allowing us to proceed from a foundation that would have been lacking had the review not been conducted.
+These findings may not speak directly to telehealth on their own, but they do create the context for understanding why some of the technology’s potential impacts on the quality of the doctor-patient encounter – disruptions from cognitive overload, heightened interpersonal concerns, and opportunities for misperception owing to the medium itself – may need to be taken quite seriously in HIV, if not as an immediate action item, then at least as something to verify and size with additional research before being tabled for further consideration.
+That's no small thing when we consider how the patient self-report studies can often encourage treating this particular issue as if it were something that's merely "mentioned in passing", making issues of access, usability, and “tech literacy” seem more important simply because they are the ones that are more likely for respondents and researchers alike to talk about in depth.
+Together, the review gives us a more sophisticated way to unpack this issue and weigh it against the broader pros and cons that the review works to surface, allowing us to make decisions from a foundation that would have been lacking had the review not been conducted.

 The HIV Telehealth Example: Summary

-To summarize, then, we can see how a literature review can be a vehicle for creating a very rich set of insights that can form a foundation for a broad range of work.
+To summarize, then, we can see how a literature review can be a vehicle for creating a very rich set of insights that can form a foundation for a broad range of further work.
 In the case of our telehealth example, we get:

-• A list of telehealth’s upsides and downsides, some based more on deeper inference than on direct observation, but all capable of being accompanied by information capturing the logic and nature of the evidence behind each
+- A list of telehealth’s upsides and downsides, some based more on deeper inference than on direct observation, but all capable of being accompanied by information capturing the logic and nature of the evidence behind each

-• An emerging picture of telehealth in HIV, including the outcomes associated with its early-pandemic rollout, inklings into its subsequent staying power, and hints about how, and how well, it has been implemented – all complimented with broader findings regarding the psychological consequences of technology-mediated interaction
+- An emerging picture of telehealth in HIV, including the outcomes associated with its early-pandemic rollout, inklings into its subsequent staying power, and hints about how, and how well, it has been implemented – all complimented with broader findings regarding the psychological consequences of technology-mediated interaction

-• A portrait of people with HIV, their opinions and attitudes toward telehealth, who they are demographically and psychosocially, and the implications for health behavior and reactions to telehealth specifically – all of which could readily be summarized in personas or other collateral for a wider team of strategists, designers, and other professionals tasked with optimizing telehealth for HIV care delivery
+- A portrait of people with HIV, their opinions and attitudes toward telehealth, who they are demographically and psychosocially, and the implications for health behavior and reactions to telehealth specifically – all of which could readily be summarized in personas or other collateral for a wider team of strategists, designers, and other professionals tasked with optimizing telehealth for HIV care delivery

 Note that none of this presumes that what we get from a literature review is meant to be a set of certitudes that are based strictly on smoking guns.
 Rather, what we get are hypotheses that vary in their credibility and actionability, but which, having at least some foot in published, peer-reviewed evidence, we can feel sufficiently good about putting on the table for further consideration.
-Some of these hypotheses may feel trustworthy and important enough to begin taking action with them without further ado; others we may feel require further pressure-testing or gap-filling before they can be pulled into strategy development or solutions ideation.
+Some of these hypotheses may feel trustworthy and important enough to begin taking action with them without further ado; others we may feel require further pressure-testing or gap-filling with additional research before they can be pulled into strategy development or solutions ideation.

 Yet, as we see from the example, what we get from published work can help us entertain hypotheses that we might not have considered at all, or that we might have paid short shrift to, had it not been for the review itself.
 That pays dividends in terms of the insights we obtain – but it also provides benefits beyond the initial insights themselves.
 In particular: